tauplatform/rhomobile-docs/docs/en/edge/guide/build_android.md

 ## Setup
 Follow the instructions for [setting up the development environment](nativesdksetup#setup-for-android) for building Android applications.

-### Building Remotely
-Alternatively, you can create the device builds remotely with RhoMobile hosted builds.
-Refer to our [remote build guide](../../hosted/guide/remote-build-guide) for more info.

 ## Set up minimal Android SDK API level
-The minimal API level supported by Rhodes is 4 (Android 1.6) You can set a greater minimal API level in build.yml.
-For example, the following entry will restrict installing your application on any Android OS prior to 3.0:
+The minimal API level supported by Rhodes is 19 (Android 4.4) You can set a greater minimal API level in build.yml.
+For example, the following entry will restrict installing your application on any Android OS prior to 7.0:

 	:::yml
 	android:
-		minSDK: 11
+		minSDK: 24

+## Set up native ABI for the application
+Rhodes and native extensions are built for target hardware architechture.
+The Rhodes app will not run on hardware for which the native part wasn't built.
+Architecture is specified by the ABI.
+Default ABI for Rhodes application is `arm`.
+To override or expand this setting modify the build.yml and enumerate required ABIs:

+	:::yml
+	android:
+		abis:
+		- arm
+		- aarch64
+		- x86

+* Supported ABIs are `arm`, `aarch64` and `x86`.
+Google requires the app to support `aarch64` ABI to be published to the Play Store.

 ## Device capabilities settings in build.yml
 On Android, you must specify your device capabilities the your application will use.
 By default, these capabilities are NOT enabled.